molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_AK_02.md

 1. In the **Internet Explorer** download dialog box, click **Save**.

-	> **Note:** The download of the AllFiles executable typically takes around five minutes.
+	> **Note**: The download of the AllFiles executable typically takes around five minutes.

 1. Click the **Windows File Explorer** icon in your Taskbar.